evnb/crop-base/DevProgress.md

 - Outside crop box -> pan view
 - Working as expected

+## Current Challenge
+The crop box is still constrained despite removing constraints in limitCropBox method.
+Need to investigate where else constraints might be enforced.

 ## Next Steps
 1. Debug why crop box still can't extend beyond visible area
    - Add logging to track when/where constraints are applied
    - Review all methods that modify crop box position/size